shipengcheng1230/Oetqf.jl/docs/src/index.md

 ## Known Issues

-- The competetion between Julia threads and BLAS threads when hyperthreading is disabled, see [this example](https://discourse.julialang.org/t/possible-performance-drop-when-using-more-than-one-socket-threads/62022).
+- The competition between Julia threads and BLAS threads when hyperthreading is disabled, see [this example](https://discourse.julialang.org/t/possible-performance-drop-when-using-more-than-one-socket-threads/62022).